 - Student career development and enrichment plan.
 Faculty should be sure to include the academic and professional skills, experiences, and benefits a student would derive from working on their project.
 The goal of the SMaRT Program is to expose students to the reality of academic scholarship early in their undergraduate years, so students should be included as much as feasible in the project, although they are not required to play a leading or independent role.

 - Biosketch for the faculty mentor in NIH format with working bibliography links.

 - Transcript(s) of student researcher(s).
 Unofficial transcripts are acceptable.

 Students with 70 credit hours or less by the beginning of the summer term are eligible.

 AP hours will NOT be counted towards the 70-hour maximum.
 All course credit hours, even if not applicable to the intended degree, will be counted towards the 70-hour maximum.

 Course hours that are not calculated in the GPA will still be counted towards the 70-hour maximum.

 Students who exceed the 70-hour maximum will not be eligible for the SMaRT program, but can apply for the Summer Undergraduate Research Program (SURP)

 A maximum of two students may be nominated for the summer project.

-Please submit the application and all supporting documentation in a single pdf format to Dawn Hammon at email@example.com A paper copy is not required.
-Faculty applicants will be notified by email in April, 2019.
+Please submit the application and all supporting documentation as a single PDF file to the OK-INBRE Program at email@example.com.
+A paper copy is not required.
+Faculty applicants will be notified by email in April.